Electronic Technician

 The pay for enlisted personnel was $60 a month, and

 Boot Camp was just as intense as you might have heard or seen in films.
-It involved marching, a loud and abrasive drill instructor, more marching, the loud sounds of gunfire at the firing range, navigating through water obstacles, climbing ropes, rappelling down cliffs, more marching, crawling through mud and under barbed wire, cleaning the barracks, and, of course, more marching.
+It involved marching, a loud and abrasive drill instructor, more marching, the ear-splitting gunfire on the rifle range, navigating water obstacles, climbing ropes, rappelling down cliffs, more marching, crawling through mud and under barbed wire, cleaning the barracks, cleaning your rifle and more marching.

 Despite that, I was enjoying my birthday.
 We had received a